 - Click Browse, and select the trail_issues.zip file included with this lesson’s data.
 This is a zipped point shapefile with a few points in it.

-- Complete the Item from my computer dialog box, being sure to check the box to Publish this file as a hosted layer, and click Add Item.
-(Note that the title of your new feature layer must be unique with the Penn State ArcGIS Online organization, so you'll want to customize the name to be something like, "trail_issues_baxterGeog865."
+- Complete the Item from my computer dialog box, being sure to select the option to Publish this file as a hosted layer, and click Next to give your layer a name and save it to your ArcGIS Online content.

 - Click the Settings tab, and note that you can control editing and export functionality on this service.